New vs Old... Careers in startups vs big companies.

 Because of the small nature of a startup, you are far more likely to get an insight into the trajectory of the business, plans and projections than if you work for a big company.
 Proximity alone can give you direct access to extensive information that isn't afforded employees from bigger companies.
 However, it is possible that you don't want to be looped in on every game-changing aspect of the business, and if so, the bigger the company, the greater the control from the top.

 Smaller company, smaller salary.
 Bigger company, bigger salary.
 Or at least that's the general rule.
 However, in a startup you might get stock options.
-For many they want to see the cash in the bank at the end of every month, and they don't want to gamble on what they could maybe make if the company is successful.
-However, if you're up for a bit of delayed reward, and you're working for a company you believe in, then you might just win big by tying yourself to the next big startup.
+For many startups they want to see the cash in the bank at the end of every month; they don't want to gamble on what they could maybe make if the company is successful.
+In a bigger company, you're likely to receive a bonus based on performance as well as your salary.